Fintech0→1WebB2B SaaS

 Research in uncharted territory.

-There were no reference products to look at.
-Intercompany accounting is a specialist corner of finance that most software hasn't touched with real depth.
-I ran 1:1 sessions directly with the finance professionals who would use the product — accountants who understood the complexities of multi-entity accounting in a way that I didn't.
+Since there were no reference products I went straight to the source: running 1:1 sessions directly with the finance professionals who would use the product — accountants who understood the complexities of multi-entity accounting in a way that I didn't.
 What did their actual workflow look like, where were the failure points?
-I began with first principles and designed from there.

 Customer interview session — Translucent user research

 A customer interview session, with AI-generated summary.
-The research surfaced themes that no existing tool addressed.
+The research surfaced multiple pain points and unaddressed needs and workflows that I could prioritise and design around.

 Brand and product, built in parallel.